eppye-bots/wiki_for_rtd/troubleshooting.rst

 Troubleshooting/FAQ
 ===================

-Answers to common problems in bots... traps for new players.

 **Files are 'stuck'**
     Basically bots expects input to lead to output.
 When a file is 'stuck' input did not lead to output.
     Somehow the setup you made is not OK.
 Files go in, but nothing comes out.
-    Often this is the problem: Have you put any `filtering <configuration/route/composite-routes>`_ on the output of your route? (under 'Filtering for outchannel' in the route configuration).
+    Often this is the problem: Have you put any `filtering <../configuration/route/composite-routes>`_ on the output of your route? (under 'Filtering for outchannel' in the route configuration).
     Filtering allows you send only particular files via an out-channel; but a file that does not match one of the filters will end up "stuck" because Bots does not know where to send it.
     If you have only one outchannel, there is no need for filtering.